Sustainability Initiatives at the Tides Inn

 The Tides Inn Waterfront Restoration Project

-The Tides Inn waterfront project will include:
+The Tides Inn waterfront project includes:

 - 18,000 square feet of new living shoreline